CopernicaMarketingSoftware/Documentation/Publisher/en/followups-publisher.md

 be for instance a click on a specific hyperlink, or a web from that is submitted.

- Follow-up actions are used to automate campaigns.
-Some examples of campaign types where follow-ups are used:

--   [Double opt in for newsletter subscribers](./create-a-double-optin-for-new-subscribers.md)
--   [Whitepaper
-    downloads](./how-to-make-a-white-paper-marketing-campaign.md)
-    (to generate new leads)
--   And many more...

 You can create an **infinite number of follow-up actions**, and there is **no limitation** to the number of actions in a chain.
 Of course you can also combine follow-ups for different parts: